JakubJanowski/PostgreSqlInAString/README.md

 ## Region rules

 Enable or disable highlighting in code regions with comment rules.
+A region rule will override highlighting of every string literal after it until the next rule or end of file.

 Short version:
 - `// strpsql-on `